cwendorf/EASI/docs/Functions/plotBoxes.md

 ### Description

-Provides a boxplot for each group or level mean.
+Provides a boxplot for each group or variable.

 ### Usage